bioinfomethods/panelapp-infra/README.md

 # Notes about cloud-native PanelApp porting

-> This repo has a submodule, containing the PanelApp application hosted on GitHub.
-> Clone it with `--recurse-submodules` (`git clone --recurse-submodules ...`)

 ## Terraform state backend

 Terraform state and lock are in a S3 bucket and DynamoDB table, respectively.